Camaltra/holberton-system_engineering-devops/0x19-postmortem/README.md

 <p>
     The cause was an mistake in the API_URL variable, that can't fetch data from the google servers.</br>
     This was undectable if we didn't use the application in details.</br>
-    Thommas see it, after long minutes of works.
+    Thomas see it, after long minutes of works.
 Now he is at hospital, hope everything right for him, because he saved the app.</br>
 </p>

 <h2>Corrective</h2>